theQRL/qips/qip-template.md

 ## Backward compatibility

 All QIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
-The EIP must explain how the author proposes to deal with these incompatibilities.
-EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.
+The QIP must explain how the author proposes to deal with these incompatibilities.
+QIP submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ## Reference Implementation